What is “Information literacy”?

 The sheer abundance of information will not in itself create a more informed citizenry without a complementary cluster of abilities necessary to use information effectively.
 Information literacy forms the basis for lifelong learning.
 It is common to all disciplines, to all learning environments, and to all levels of education.
 It enables learners to master content and extend their investigations, become more self-directed, and assume greater control over their own learning. - American Library Association

-Information Literacy at UNCW
+Learn About Information Literacy at UNCW

 Information literacy is a required competency in UNCW's University Studies program (six credit hours) and is a one of eight university Learning Goals.

-Learn to Incorporate Information Literacy Into Your Class
+Incorporate Information Literacy Into Your Class

 Resources for: First Year Seminar Instructors | Transfer Seminar Instructors | ENG Comp Instructors